Dec. 31, 2022

-Anencephaly is a defect in the closure of the neural tube during fetal development.
-The neural tube is a narrow channel that folds and closes between the 3rd and 4th weeks of pregnancy to form the brain and spinal cord of the embryo.
+Anencephaly is rare neurological disorder that involves a defect in the closure of the neural tube during fetal development.
+The neural tube is a narrow channel that folds and closes between the third and fourth weeks of pregnancy to form the brain and spinal cord of the embryo.
 Anencephaly occurs when the "cephalic" or head end of the neural tube fails to close, resulting in the absence of a major portion of the brain, skull, and scalp.

 The cause of anencephaly is unknown.
 Although it is thought that a mother's diet and vitamin intake may play a role, scientists believe that many other factors are also involved.

 Studies have shown that the addition of folic acid (vitamin B9) to the diet of women of childbearing age may significantly reduce the incidence of neural tube defects.
 Therefore, it is recommended that all women of childbearing age consume 0.4 mg of folic acid daily.